charles-turner-1/ExcellAint/README.md

 │ 17543  ┆ 2021-12-31 23:00:00 │
 └────────┴─────────────────────┘

-63 ms ± 1.86 ms per loop (mean ± std. dev. of 7 runs, 10 loops each)
+63.7 ms ± 1.14 ms per loop (mean ± std. dev. of 7 runs, 10 loops each)
 ```

-In the future, options to use per-call configuration will be added - for now if it needs to change multiple times in a script you will need to set it each time.
+The package should be relatively performant - future versions will be quite significantly faster as the current approach is not very sophisticated.

+## Future Work

+- [ ] Add more date formats
+- [ ] Add more tests
+- [ ] Performace